Mills Observatory

-Mills Observatory is the first purpose-built public astronomical observatory in the UK, located in Dundee, Scotland.
+Mills Observatory is the first purpose-built public astronomical observatory in the UK, located on the summit of Balgay Hill in Dundee, Scotland.
 Built in 1935, the observatory is classically styled in sandstone and has a distinctive 7 m dome, which houses a Victorian refracting telescope, a small planetarium, and display areas.
 The dome is one of two made from papier-mâché to survive in the UK, the other being at the Godlee Observatory.
+The observatory is currently operated by Leisure & Culture Dundee.

 History

 Initial plans

 The history of the observatory starts with John Mills (1806–1889), a manufacturer of linen and twine in the city of Dundee, and a keen amateur astronomer.
 As a young man and a member of the Original Secession Kirk, he had been greatly influenced by the Reverend Thomas Dick, philosopher and author of a number of books on Astronomy and Christian Philosophy.
 Dr Dick attempted to harmonize science and religion, and believed that the greatness of God could best be appreciated by the study of astronomy, to which he devoted his life after a period as an ordained minister at Methven.
 He advocated that every city should have public parks, public libraries and a public observatory.

 Mills built his own private observatory on the slopes of Dundee Law, near what is now Adelaide Place.
 An old print still exists showing the ruins of the building minus its dome.
 There would appear to have been, in addition to the main telescope, a transit room, and what was probably a study to record and write up his observations.
 The fact that he had a transit instrument signifies that he must have been doing timings of the passage of stars across the meridian, and was not just a casual observer.
 One of John Mills' telescope is on display in the Visitor Centre attached to the Royal Observatory, Edinburgh.
 It is a brass instrument manufactured by George Lowden, a Dundee instrument-maker of that period, who supplied Mills with a number of his instruments.